Latin America property research

 Watch

 Start with Mexico.
-Learn the ownership rules, spot the obvious traps, and build a due-diligence habit before you fall in love with a listing.
+Learn the rules, spot the obvious traps, and build a due-diligence habit before you fall in love with a listing.

 Rent first.
 Verify the file.
 Buy slowly.